anonymous-ppg/wearable-ppg-dataset/README.md

 ## Installation

-Run ```pip install huggingface_hub``` if you don't have it installed yet.
+Run ```bash pip install huggingface_hub ``` if you don't have it installed yet.
 If it doesn’t allow you to install due to “error: externally-managed-environment,” you can override this, at the risk of breaking your Python installation or OS, by passing
 ```pip install huggingface_hub --break-system-packages```

 ```bash